 Years of planting and planting and I’m at the point now that I would love to start over.
-My beautiful perennial garden seems to be full of daisies, the big orange kind, flocks and millions of ferns.
-I truly believe that you remove one fern and ten replace that one.
+My beautiful perennial garden seems to be full of daisies, the big orange kind, flocks, and millions of ferns.
+I truly believe that you remove one fern and then replace that one.

 I can be tired, or bored…but when I go outside to play in the garden I get energy.
 I especially love to have a supply of new plants, that I can set and stage.